MicrosoftDocs/OfficeDocs-O365ITPro/yammer/integrate-yammer-with-other-apps/embed-a-feed-into-a-sharepoint-site.md

 ## Add a Yammer feed to a page in SharePoint Online

 >[!NOTE]
-> The Yammer Conversations and Highlights web parts do not work if SharePoint is using a vanity domain.
+> The Yammer Conversations and Highlights web parts only work when the SharePoint site uses the original domain name, for example contoso.onmicrosoft.com, and are not supported when the SharePoint site uses a vanity domain name.

 For instructions for how to use the Yammer Conversations or Yammer Highlights web part, see [Use a Yammer web part in a SharePoint Online page](https://support.office.com/article/a53cfa0c-3d09-42c8-a286-1038a81c59da).

 These web parts inherit the page theme, and are usable from mobile devices.

->[!NOTE]
-> The SharePoint Conversations web part is currently in [Targeted Release](https://docs.microsoft.com/en-us/office365/admin/manage/release-options-in-office-365?view=o365-worldwide), and may not yet be available for your organization.

 ## Add a Yammer feed to a modern page in SharePoint Server 2019